 Important Information about our Covid-19 Protocols:

-Full vaccination (as defined by CDC guidelines) is required for all campers and volunteers attending a Children’s Healthcare of Atlanta in-person, overnight camp.
-Masking and testing requirements will be decided and communicated prior to each camp program.
-As a result of the COVID-19 pandemic, we continue to make decisions in accordance with best practices and guidelines from the Centers for Disease Control, American Camp Association, local health authorities, and medical professionals.
+Vaccination, masking, and testing requirements will be decided and communicated prior to each season of camp programs.
+As a result of the COVID-19 pandemic, we continue to make decisions in accordance with best practices and guidelines from the Centers for Disease Control, American Camp Association, local health authorities, and Children's medical professionals.
 Our highest priority is to provide a safe and healthy environment for our campers and staff.